Buenos Aires, Argentina — City Guide 2026

 Don Julio — The World’s Best Steakhouse

 World’s 50 Best Restaurants 2025: #10.
 Latin America’s 50 Best: #3.
 Michelin 1★ + Green Star (sustainability).
-Pablo Rivero’s Palermo parrilla on Guatemala 4691 has become the hardest reservation in South America.
+Pablo Rivero’s Palermo parrilla on Guatemala 4691 has become arguably the hardest dinner reservation in South America.
 The cattle come from Rivero’s own regenerative farm 90 km from Buenos Aires — Aberdeen Angus and Hereford, raised, butchered, and dry-aged in-house.

 Prices (April 2026): Bife de chorizo angosto ARS 82,000 (~$59), bife de chorizo ancho ARS 89,000 (~$64), molleja ARS 49,000, provoleta ARS 15,000, cubierto ARS 6,000/person.
 Wine by glass from ARS 27,000.
 Dinner for two with wine: ~ARS 500,000 (~$360).
 Yes, it’s expensive by BA standards — and still half what a comparable meal costs in London or New York.